xander42280/sovereign-sdk/README.md

 ## NOTE: Early Access Program for Sovereign SDK

 To protect end-users against teams launching potentially insecure rollups at this alpha stage of Sovereign SDK, we’re continuing our development in a private repo.
 The SDK is always free and open-source, and once we get to testnet stage and iron out potential bugs, we will bring the updates to this main repo under the Apache 2.0 license.
-If you want to build on the latest version, please fill out our Early Partner Program form to get access or reach out on Twitter!
+If you want to build on the latest version, please fill out our [Early Partner Program](https://airtable.com/shrPlG9rok3sVd8Mh) form or reach out on Twitter to get access!

 ## What is the Sovereign SDK?